White spots on the nipple can be sore, but gentle care can help you keep breastfeeding.

 What causes the white spot?

-Not a lot is known about white spot but it’s often associated with breast inflammation.
+Not a lot is known about white spots but they are often associated with breast inflammation or repeated nipple damage.
 Scientists think spots form when the opening of a duct carrying breastmilk to the nipple becomes inflamed and closes.
 This stops milk from flowing.

 Gentle ways to manage a white spot